-Rechelbacher goes on to note, "Because of this lack of standards or enforcement, just adding one drop of organic ingredients to a synthetic product allows brands to add the word organic to the label" — which is proof that to be a conscious consumer, you can never rely on marketing.
-So if labels can be this misleading, how can a customer tell if the product they're buying is truly clean?
+Rechelbacher goes on to note, "Because of this lack of standards or enforcement, just adding one drop of organic ingredients to a synthetic product allows brands to add the word organic to the label" — another example of how you can never rely on marketing.
+So if labels can be this misleading, how can a customer tell if the product they're buying is truly organic?
 "Right now, the best way to know is to look for the words USDA certified-organic and check the label for ingredients.
 Check for third-party certifications!”
-Brands that are cruelty-free and use renewable energy should be prioritized, as well.
+Rechelbacher says.

 While all of this is undoubtedly illuminating information to absorb, right now, you're probably just wondering what the best organic shampoos are.
 Scroll on to discover 10 great picks that you can trust.

 If you hate products with added fragrance — whether natural or artificial — you'll love